jjuarez/hazelcast/README.md

 until now, but we've plans to support other distributions like Ubuntu ASAP.

-Cluster discovery mechanims supported:
+## Cluster discovery mechanims supported:

 * TCP

-The only discovery mechanims supported is TCP in the current version (0.2.6 at the time to write this), but we've plans to develop the AWS discovery
+* Multicast

 ## Development

-Please feel free to send me your ideas in the form of pull requests, and fill an issue if you discover one
+Please feel free to send me your ideas in the form of pull requests, and fill me an issue if you discover one